• Home

 For further information or Booking..

-As you enter old age, you often experience easy fatigue and frequent shortness of breath, leading to concerns about the risk of coronary artery disease.
-Is there a possibility of sudden cardiac arrest?
-Dr. Montree Charoenpanichsanti, a cardiologist at Phaya Thai Sriracha Hospital, explains that the most accurate diagnosis is through screening and checking the heart’s health.
-This approach is also the best way to prevent heart disease and reduce the risk of sudden cardiac arrest.
+As we age, it’s common to experience fatigue and shortness of breath more easily—raising concerns about coronary artery disease and the potential for sudden cardiac arrest.
+Dr. Montree Charoenpanichsanti, a cardiologist at Phyathai Sriracha Hospital, emphasizes that heart screening is the most accurate method for assessing heart health.
+It also serves as the most effective way to prevent heart disease and lower the risk of sudden cardiac arrest.

-1. Electrocardiogram (ECG) screening during rest and exercise on a treadmill (EST): The physician diagnoses based on changes in the heart’s electrical activity compared to a normal person.
-It is suitable for general screening for patients with low or moderate risk but may not be precise enough for elderly individuals, those with bone and joint problems, or patients with heart-like symptoms or relatively high risk (accuracy: 50-70%).
+• Electrocardiogram (ECG) during rest and Exercise Stress Test (EST): This test monitors changes in the heart’s electrical activity during rest and physical exertion on a treadmill.
+It is suitable for general screening in individuals with low to moderate risk but may not be accurate for elderly individuals, those with bone or joint issues, or those with heart-like symptoms or a higher risk level.
+(Accuracy: 50–70%)

 For further information or Booking..